 The Long Fight Against Cancer

 "Rare (at least for me) is the book you love so much that you write about it not simply to fill a hungry page with words but because of a genuine conviction that people need to read this thing.

 —ALEXANDER NAZARYAN in THE ATLANTIC WIRE

-incremental improvements in the treatment of the disease that it could not arrange itself to tackle the roots of a persistent (and still growing) problem.
-For a decade Leaf has followed the story, and though we are no closer to “curing” cancer, we can now imagine—thanks to his lucid and fascinating work—what that solution might look like.
+"Why have we made so little progress in the War on Cancer?
+For a decade Leaf has followed the story, and though we are no closer to ‘curing’ cancer, we can now imagine—thanks to his lucid and fascinating work—what that solution might look like.
 In Leaf’s brilliant new book, he reframes the challenge as one of engineering, not science.
-As Leaf writes,“Science determines the limits of the possible.
-Engineering lets us reach them."
+As Leaf writes, ‘Science determines the limits of the possible.
+Engineering lets us reach them.’ "

 "In this brave and important book, Clifton Leaf explains the state of cancer research today, traces the battles we have won and lost in the war on cancer, and most importantly shows the ways in which doctors, researchers, and even patients might improve what we are doing to combat this disease.
 Leaf’s own path—from cancer patient to journalist to author—is an inspiring story itself, and his book will benefit both patient and doctor alike.
 The Truth in Small Doses will be the most important ‘discovery’ in cancer this year."